12 July 2020

 To give some context though – trustworthiness and loyalty are highly valued in the Havamal.
 Figuring out who is trustworthy and worthy of loyalty is an aspect of wisdom – the trustworthiness of others, especially strangers, is not assumed, and trusting the wrong person could be deadly.
 The violence of the age is emphasised in verse 58:

-“He must rise early, who will take another’s life or goods; a wolf lying down seldom gets the ham nor a sleeping man victory.”
+“He must rise early, who will take another’s life or goods; a wolf lying down seldom gets the ham nor a sleeping man victory [Orchard].”

 Primordial Morality

-Having thought about this for weeks and discussed it with a number of people I think primordial morality, or instinctual morality, might encompass the following:
+Having thought about this for some time and having discussed it with a number of people I think primordial morality, or instinctual morality, might encompass, at the very least, the following:

-- Be loyal to loved ones – usually they are family and close friends, but of course this can and does fracture in contemporary society, possibly because we are now at greater liberty to choose our allegiances than in the tribal past; the instinct then is to be consistently loyal to the people one has elected to love, such as close family members (in whom one has not become bitterly disappointed), one’s lover and certain friends.
+• Be loyal to loved ones – usually family and close friends, but of course this can fracture in contemporary society, possibly because we are now at greater liberty to choose our allegiances than in the tribal past; the instinct then is to be consistently loyal to the people one has elected to love, such as close family members (in whom one has not become bitterly disappointed, to them we do no worse than be silent), one’s lover and certain close friends.
 Clearly this instinct to be loyal has some connection to our evolutionary status as animals who thrive in social groups and become utterly vulnerable when solo.

 As it says in the Havamal:

 “50.
-The withered fir tree which stands in the mound; neither bark or needles protect it; so it is for the man whom no one loves, why should he live for long?”
+The withered fir tree which stands in the mound; neither bark or needles protect it; so it is for the man whom no one loves, why should he live for long?
+[Orchard]”

 The Importance of Reason in Determining Right Action